|

 Region, and the Political-Legal Department of Chifeng City).
 They

-him freedom to choose leaving or staying in the country", and,
+freedom to choose leaving or staying in the country", and, if

-if he chose to stay, help in finding him and his son jobs.
-Hada's
+he chose to stay, help in finding him and his son jobs.
+Hada's reaction:

-reaction: "This is meaningless that they tell me this after
+"This is meaningless that they tell me this after they put me

-they put me through this extreme unjust hardship for this long";
+through this extreme unjust hardship for this long"; it was a

-it was a trick to find out what he was thinking.
-He said he would
+trick to find out what he was thinking.
+He said he would pursue a

-pursue a lawsuit against his unjust trial; it was an ethnic issue
+lawsuit against his unjust trial; it was an ethnic issue that had

 And Xinna felt the whole family should pursue the case.